South Africa Driving Advice and Car Hire Info

 Driving in South Africa-

 The first thing I’d say is that, in my opinion, South Africa is one of the world’s great driving abroad destinations.
 The scenery is amazing, the roads are generally in great condition, infrastructure is in place in terms of service stations/rest stops etc, driving style is more European than African…whats not to like?
 Well, the unfortunate obvious is the ‘C’ word.
-Crime has unfortunately become synonymous with South Africa, though things have improved considerably in many areas since the 2010 World Cup.
+Crime has unfortunately become synonymous with South Africa, though things have improved considerably in many areas in recent years, particularly since the country staged since the 2010 World Cup.

 Many South African Cities still have a crime problem but thats no reason not to drive yourself if you’re sensible and keep your wits about you (as you always should when driving abroad anyway).

-Visiting a township is a great experience…with a local guide.
+Visiting a township can be a great experience…with a local guide on an organised tour.
 Never attempt to do this unaccompanied.
 In Cities stay well aware of where to avoid and steer well, well clear.
-The last thing you want is to take a single wrong turn and end up somewhere like Hillbrow in Jo’burg.
 Avoid night driving in Cities as any risk will be multiplied.Aside from street crime, in my experience, drink driving can be prevalent in SA which is another reason not to drive at night.
 Be especially careful at weekends and holiday times too.

-South Africa drives on the left and you can generally use your licence from your own country to rent a car.Many of the main roads between Cities are toll roads so try and make sure you car some cash.
+South Africa drives on the left and you can drive in South Africa using the licence of most EU countries but will need an International Driving permit if you only have a paper licence.On highways, overtaking can occur in any lane including the hard shoulder.
+On single-lane roads the hard shoulder is also sometimes used by trucks and slower vehicles to allow faster vehicles to overtake.
+At some intersections, including 4-way stops and where traffic lights are out of service, the first vehicle to arrive generally has priority.
+As a rule of thumb, make eye contact with other drivers arriving at the intersection to ensure they’ve seen you, then proceed with caution.Many of the main roads between Cities are toll roads.
 Given South Africa’s size it makes sense to plan your route before departing to ensure you’ll have enough time to cover the distance you want at a leisurely pace.
 If going on Safari check with the rental company what sort of vehicle you’ll need.
 It may go against the grain for travellers who want to self drive but you should consider taking a guide for at least one day you’re on safari.
 In my experience they’ll spot much more wildlife than you ever will and its worth the investment even if you only take take a guide once.
 You can arrange a guide at most National Parks.
-The site below offers some ideas for self drive itineraries -

-The Soth African Garden Route is one of the most popular self drive trips in the world and I cover this in more detail in my Classic Roadtrips pages.
+The South African Garden Route is one of the most popular self drive trips in the world and I cover this in more detail in my Classic Roadtrips pages.

 South Africa Car Rental –

 Sixt, Hertz, Europcar, Alamo, National, Avis, Budget, Dollar, Thrifty, have branches throughout the country.
-Also usually features on Car rental broker sites such as Argus Car Hire and Web discount sites such as ebookers.com. or Expedia
+Also usually features on Car rental broker sites and Web discount sites such as Expedia

 South Africa Self Drive Rules –